 So, in order to trump Easter chocolate, this was indeed, a special bread.
 You know, the kind of special that only comes once a year?
 The kind of special that infiltrates every fervent food thought in anticipation of the annual event it's served at?

-Of course I am talking about Babka Ukrainian Easter bread - that light, buttery, slightly sweet, delicate cake-like type of Ukrainian Easter bread; bread that sent me reeling with the kind of gastronomical gratification only that breed of special food is capable of evoking.
-Then luring me back to the table, sawing off hunk after glorious flaky hunk, heaping with slabs of semi solid butter, barely clinging to its delicate crumbs; the Easter chocolate riding shot-gun….for now.
+It was this Ukrainian Easter bread, bread that sent me reeling with the kind of gastronomical gratification only that breed of special food is capable of evoking.
+Then luring me back to the table, sawing off hunk after glorious flaky hunk, heaping with slabs of semi-solid butter, barely clinging to its delicate crumbs; the Easter chocolate riding shot-gun….for now.

 And after the celebration had finally ceased, ballooning above the belt, yet sated for another year, only then would I turn back to my Easter chocolate for consolation.